w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

-* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each wrong form fields, together with suggestions for corrections whenever possible.
+* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each form field that contains errors, together with suggestions for corrections whenever possible.
 Assess how students provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections whenever possible.

 {% include excol.html type="end" %}